 A screening form may be used but it is not required.
 Screening protocols must be documented in the dental practice’s written injury and illness prevention plan.
 There should be notices posted at entrances that individuals with a fever or feeling unwell should not enter and that masks are required to be worn inside.
 Patients and visitors should be informed of these requirements in advance of their visit to the practice.

 All patients and visitors should check in with a designated staff person.
-Individuals delivering mail or packages regularly and who will not be in the office longer than a few minutes need not check in.
+Individuals delivering mail or packages regularly and who will not be in the office longer than a few minutes need not be screened.

 Staff will screen patients and visitors.
 Visitors who stay in the reception area can be observed for signs of illness.
 If a visitor will accompany a patient to the treatment area, screen the visitor the same as the patient.
 Service techs also will be screened if they are working in close proximity to others.
 Janitorial staff are not screened if they work when others are not in the practice.